 The University is a tuition-dependent institution, thus attention to strategic enrollment management is a critical element of the University's financial stability and self-sufficiency.
 Over the past eight years, the University has experienced near/record enrollment driven by record number of applications.
-Recognizing an increased competition for students, the University has expanded its recruitment to include growth areas throughout the country, for example, in the Mid-Atlantic and Northern Virginia.
+Recognizing an increased competition for students and demographic trends of fewer college age students, the University has expanded its recruitment to include growth areas throughout the country, for example, in the Mid-Atlantic and Northern Virginia.
 Furthermore, the University's in-state and out-of-state tuition rates are among the lowest for both in-state and out-of-state New England competitors.

 The University is sensitive to the rising costs of higher education and strives to achieve efficiencies to limit the size of tuition and fee increases.
-The University and Board of Education approved an increase in tuition from 2021 to 2022 of 2.2% for in-state students and 2.4% for out-of-state students.
+The University approved an increase in tuition from 2022 to 2023 of 3.9% for in-state students and 4.5% for out-of-state students.

-To support strategic priorities and continue record enrollment, the University continues to enhance its faculty and facilities to meet demand and to offer a world-class education.
-In July 2018, the National Science Foundation selected the East Coast Oceanographic Consortium, led by the University of Rhode Island, to operate a new \$125 million oceanography research ship named the R/V Resolution.
+To support strategic priorities and continue record enrollment, the University continues to enhance its faculty and facilities to meet demand and to support world-class education and research.
+In July 2018, for example, the National Science Foundation selected the East Coast Oceanographic Consortium, led by the University of Rhode Island, to operate a new \$125 million oceanography research ship named the R/V Resolution.
 The R/V Resolution will support such scientific studies as the tracking of ocean currents and fish migration, seafloor surveys in earthquake-prone regions of the world, conservation of marine mammals, and the food-web dynamics in the deep ocean.
-The new ship is expected to be launched in 2023.
+The new ship is expected to be launched in 2025.